Road Trip to New Orleans

 Road trips?
 Heck, yes!
 This is to say that, of course, we drove to New Orleans!
 We left at 3 am, and took us roughly 10 hours.
 We stopped at Biloxi, Mississippi, where we glimpsed at the most beautiful Gulf Coast view and walked along the fishing pier.
 Friendly greetings and free coffee at the Louisiana Visitor’s Center were good enough to have us madly in love with Louisiana already.
-But, by the time we had all the maps in our hands, we were very anxious to arrive!
-We were excited to start checking off these 10 things to see in New Orleans from our list!!
+But, by the time we had all the maps in our hands, we were very excited about all of the great things to see in New Orleans.

 Things to see in New Orleans